missionpinball/mpf-docs/displays/widgets/animation.rst

 ----------------------------

 MPF can also animate progress bars or similar things.
-In this example, we animate a progress bar based on the player vairable ``progress`` by hooking the width of the bar to the event ``player_progress`` which is posted when the value changes:
+In this example, we animate a progress bar based on the player variable ``progress`` by hooking the width of the bar to the event ``player_progress`` which is posted when the value changes: